 - Certain metals, like stainless steel, aluminum, and titanium, when coated properly

-- Glass, wood, stone, and ceramic under certain conditions3
+- Glass, wood, stone, and ceramic under certain conditions4

 Because silicone is the only material on the list that doesn’t have to be super hard, it’s my preferred sex toy material.
-But not all silicone is the same: higher densities, or shore durometers/shore strengths, of silicone can still be pretty damn firm!
+(If you like firmer, weightier stimulation, then metal, glass and stone can be great choices too.)
+And not all silicone is the same: higher densities, or shore durometers/shore strengths, of silicone can still be pretty damn firm!
 Check out my Silicone Dildo Firmness Guide for more info.

-While there are many different grades and qualities of silicone, toys labeled “silicone” and sold by reputable online sex shops and independent toy makers—not by random Amazon sellers, because knock-offs abound—should be body-safe.
+While there are many different grades and qualities of silicone, toys labeled “silicone” and sold by reputable online sex shops and independent toy makers—not by some random Amazon seller—will be body-safe.
+I do think it’s OK to buy some sex-related stuff on Amazon: if you need more Sliquid Sassy STAT, for example; or if you want a Liberator Wing cheaper, or an impact toy (leather whip, anyone?).

 - The Redhead Bedhead’s article “How To Avoid a Toxic Relationship…With Your Dildo” has a complete listing of harmful additives used in sex toys.